Air Fryer and Slow Cooker Safety Tips: Cooking Smart and Staying Safe

 Food Safety in the Air Fryer: Don't Overcrowd and Cook to Temperature

 One of the perks of using an air fryer is its speed compared to using a conventional oven.
 Unfortunately, it's easy to overcrowd the air fryer in an attempt to get dinner on the table quickly.
 Overfilling air fryer baskets can lead to undercooked food because the hot air cannot properly circulate around the food.
 If you are unsure whether your food is fully cooked, use a food thermometer to check the internal temperature.
-Here is a list of proper internal cooking temperatures per the USDA:
+Here is a list of proper internal cooking temperatures per the FDA:

 • Fish - 145 degrees Fahrenheit